 muRata (Sony) Olivine LiFE-PO4 Energy Storage Module 1.2 kWh IJ1001M

 The muRata battery module is compatible with Fronius Battery.
-We're able to deliver a module with silver cover for such systems.
-Please remark the system, which you you are using, at your order.
+We're only able to deliver the module with silver cover.

 Energy Storage Module and System with Sony’s Olivine-type Lithium Iron Phosphate Cell.

 Energy / Capacity: 1.2kWh / 24Ah